 №6

-Take a pencil in your hand and continue to draw patterns in the cells.
+Take a pencil in your hand and continue drawing patterns in the cells.

 Grade: